mui/mui-x/docs/data/introduction/licensing/licensing.md

 You also gain access to the Date and Time Range Picker components.

 The Pro version is available under a commercial license—visit [the Pricing page](https://mui.com/r/x-get-license/) for details.
-Exclusive features are marked with the <span class="plan-pro"></span> icon throughout the documentation.
+Exclusive features are marked with the <span class="plan-pro" aria-label="MUI X Pro plan icon"></span> icon throughout the documentation.

 These are the Pro npm packages: